 Commission by an authorized representative.
-If a taxpayer or a self-administered county or municipality or their authorized representative fails to appear at a hearing after proper service of notice, the judge may dismiss the appeal with prejudice, reset the matter for a subsequent hearing, or proceed with the hearing. - (m) Any taxpayer upon application, and at the discretion of the judge, may be permitted to intervene in any
+If a taxpayer or a self-administered county or municipality or their authorized representative fails to appear at a hearing after proper service of notice, the judge may dismiss the appeal with prejudice, reset the matter for a subsequent hearing, or proceed with the hearing. - (m) Upon timely application, a taxpayer, herein referred to as the "applicant," subject to the tax at issue in an action before the Tax Appeals Commission, shall be permitted to intervene, unless the applicant's interest is adequately represented by the existing parties, (1) when the applicant claims an interest relating to the property or transaction that is the subject of the action and the taxpayer is so situated that the disposition of the action may, as a practical matter, impair or impede the taxpayer's ability to protect that interest, or (2) when the judge determines that a taxpayer's claim or defense and the main action have a question of law or facts in common.
+An applicant who has been permitted to intervene by the judge may also appeal to circuit court from a final or other appealable order, as provided herein for appeals.
+Parties interested in the outcome of any case before the Tax Appeals Commission, with the permission of the judge, may submit amicus briefs pursuant to Rule 29 of the Alabama Rules of Appellate Procedure.

-1 dispute before the Tax Appeals Commission if the taxpayer has 2 a personal interest in the outcome of the case as 3 distinguished from a public interest and the taxpayer's 4 interest is not otherwise adequately represented in the case.
-5 Intervenors may also appeal to circuit court from a final or 6 other appealable order, as provided herein for appeals.
-7 Parties interested in the outcome of any case before the Tax 3 Appeals Commission, with the permission of the judge, may submit amicus briefs.
+- (n) All testimony, exhibits, documents, and other materials submitted by a party or introduced into evidence at a hearing before the Tax Appeals Commission, and all final and other orders issued by the judge, shall be deemed public information except: - (1) Information received from the Internal Revenue Service that is restricted by law or agreement from disclosure. - (2) Other information or records required by law not to be disclosed or which are the subject of a protective order issued pursuant to Section 40-2B-11 (b). - (3) As otherwise ordered by the judge. - §40-2B-10.
+Burden of proof in Tax Appeals Commission proceedings.

-- (n) All testimony, exhibits, documents, and other materials submitted by a party or introduced into evidence at a hearing before the Tax Appeals Commission, and all final and other orders issued by the judge, shall be deemed public information except: - (1) Information received from the Internal Revenue Service that is restricted by law or agreement from disclosure. - (2) Other information or records required by law not to be disclosed or which is the subject of a protective order issued pursuant to Section 40-2B-11(b). - (3) As otherwise ordered by the judge. - \$40-2B-10.
-Burden of proof in Tax Appeals Commission proceedings. - On appeal to the Tax Appeals Commission, a final assessment shall be prima facie correct, and the burden of proof shall be on the taxpayer to prove that the assessment is incorrect.
+On appeal to the Tax Appeals Commission, a final assessment shall be prima facie correct, and the burden of proof shall be on the taxpayer to prove that the assessment is incorrect.
 In cases involving denied refunds, the burden shall be on the taxpayer to prove that a refund is due.
 The judge shall have discretion to determine the party to proceed first with the evidence in the case.